Chart Color Schemes

 Bellevue Hill's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Bellevue Hill shows excellent health outcomes with a very low prevalence of common health conditions across all age groups.
-The private health cover rate is exceptionally high at approximately 95% of the total population of 14,280 people, compared to 89.7% in Greater Sydney and the national average of 55.3%.
-The most prevalent medical conditions are asthma and arthritis, affecting 5.7% and 5.4% of residents respectively.
+Bellevue Hill shows excellent health outcomes across all age groups, with very low prevalence of common health conditions.
+Private health cover is exceptionally high at approximately 95% of the total population (14,280 people), compared to 89.7% in Greater Sydney and a national average of 55.3%.
+The most prevalent medical conditions are asthma (5.7%) and arthritis (5.4%), with 77.3% of residents reporting no medical ailments, similar to the 77.6% across Greater Sydney.

 Frequently Asked Questions - Health